 With today’s technologies, all businesses can have this.
 However, the reality for many organisations, both large and small, is very different.

 Why is this still a problem for businesses, given all that technology has to offer?
 Why are executives living with the same headaches they had five years ago?
 So many management reports continue to be cobbled together via spreadsheets, sometimes with dubious data that undermines confidence.

-As technology has evolved, the number of systems has increased.
+As technology evolves, the number of systems has increased.
 The irony is that data has become more disparate, with the use of cloud-based CRM systems and other applications such as email and instant messaging.

-You may also have ‘bolted on’ utility applications, generating even more data silos in your organisation.
-Clearly, this is not conducive to driving better business outcomes.
+You may also have ‘bolted on’ utility applications, generating even more data silos.
+Clearly, this isn't conducive to driving better business outcomes.